apache/dubbo-js/README.md

 # Apache Dubbo-js

 Dubbo-js, using Node.js to embrace the Dubbo ecosystem.
+See this [Demo](https://github.com/apache/dubbo-js) to find how intelligent this project is.

 ## Features